astroHaoPeng/SPACEofPHD/source/cv/index.md

 {% note info %}
-`(J)` Peng, H., Bai, X., 2018c.
-Natural deep space satellite constellation in the Earth-Moon elliptic system.
-Acta Astronautica. <https://doi.org/10.1016/j.actaastro.2018.01.008>\
+`(J)` <mark>Hao Peng</mark>, and Xiaoli Bai, “Natural Deep Space Satellite Constellation in the Earth-Moon Elliptic System,” Acta Astronautica, vol. 153, Dec.
+2018, pp. 240–258. [[Link]](https://linkinghub.elsevier.com/retrieve/pii/S0094576517313322).\
 `(C)` Peng, H., Bai, X., 2017a.
 New Natural Formation Flying Configurations in the Earth-Moon Elliptic Three-Body System, in: 9th International Workshop on Satellite Constellations and Formation Flying.
 Presented at the 9th International Workshop on Satellite Constellations and Formation Flying, University of Colorado Boulder. [has a journal-version]

 The previously developed ME-Halo orbit can be used to design new space constellations in the Earth-Moon system.